Development of Auction Smart Contracts on Blockchain

 }

-Commit phase: participant sends
+- Commit phase: participant sends

-- Winner is determined only after reveal
+- Winner determined only after reveal

-Reentrancy in multi-lot auctions
+Reentrancy in Multi-Lot Auctions

 // Checks